What Is Causing My Neck & Lower Back Pain After A Car Crash?

 While this condition normally occurs due to aging, a traumatic car crash may cause this even in young people.
 If this occurs, chances are that a bone fragment or a ruptured disc is penetrating into the spinal canal, putting pressure on the spinal cord or nerves, and resulting in persistent lower back pain.

 Call Our Experienced Virginia Personal Injury Lawyers At Buck, Toscano & Tereskerz, Ltd. in Charlottesville, VA, we understand how a car crash can turn your life upside down with neck and lower back injuries.
-Our skilled personal injury lawyers are committed to pursuing your claim to obtain the just compensation from the at-fault parties.
+Our skilled personal injury lawyers are committed to pursuing your personal injury claim to obtain the just compensation from the at-fault parties.
 Call us at 434.977.7977 for a consultation or contact us online